28 Days Later: Music

+The film's score was composed by John Murphy, featuring electric guitar and atmospheric electronic production.
+It also features tracks from Brian Eno, Grandaddy and Blue States, and was released in a combined score and song compilation in 2003.
+A heavily edited version of the track "East Hastings" by the post-rock band Godspeed You!
+Black Emperor appears in the film, but the track is excluded from the soundtrack, because Boyle could only obtain the rights to use it in the film.

+28 Days Later: The Soundtrack Album was released on 17 June 2003.
+A modified version of the track "In the House - In a Heartbeat" was used as the character Big Daddy's theme in the 2010 film Kick-Ass.
+The same song was played in the 2012 advertisement campaign of Louis Vuitton, "L'Invitation au voyage".
+In 2019, the song was remixed and used in the video game Metro Exodus.

+Release and reception

 Box office

 28 Days Later was a considerable success at the box office and became highly profitable on a budget of about £5 million.
 In the UK, it took in £6.1 million, while in the US, it became a surprise hit, taking over $45 million despite a limited release at fewer than 1,500 screens across the country.
 The film garnered over $82.8 million worldwide.